dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 someone you trust manage these investments for you.
 This could be risky, but that can be minimized through strategery and trust.

-An edge case, as an example of risk: if that person puts you in the position where you can't be seen having profited by visibly correcting this person's mistakes. they could make a series of subtly bad management decisions, which you wouldn't have had time to see, giving them some advantage.
+An edge case, as an example of risk: a subordinate puts you in the position where you can't be seen having profited by visibly correcting this person's mistakes.
+They could make a series of subtly bad management decisions, which you wouldn't have had time to see, giving them some advantage.
 They could mismanage, dropping the stock price temporarily, allowing them to attempt to skim ownership of the